eshasah/CMPE_255_Group_4/README.md

 particular type of restaurant will be successful at a particular location.
 Huge restaurant chains can use this model to predict which type of restaurant will be more successful in which location.

+## Deliverables

+1. Code:
+#### Judging Criteria:
+- Dataset & problems addressed
+- Choice of the employed methods
+- Evaluation

+2. Project Report: Upload one .pdf file containing your group project report including:
+- link to github or other repository containing the source code for your application,
+- scripts you used to preprocess data, etc.
+- experimental results (evaluation of algorithms, parameters, system, etc.
+#### Judging Criteria:
+- Completeness
+- Clarity

+3. Project In-class Presentation
+#### Judging Criteria:
+- Clear and structured (The presenters delivered the material in a clear and structured manner)
+- Concise and informative (The presentation was concise and informative)
+- Visual (The visual aids (slides and/or demo) were effective)

 ### Project Proposal

 [Link to the project proposal.](https://docs.google.com/document/d/1WZhXBGCW4XY3PH9bkvoJz6W9CnloRZuOtT39s2WHSU0/edit?usp=sharing)